Course Detail: AVE-1301 - English for Flight Training

 Upon completion of the course, students should be able to:

-- Explain and discuss basic aviation-related terms and content as it pertains to flight training with accuracy, fluency, and clarity.
+- Explain and use basic aviation-related terms and content in authentic tasks that pertain to flight training with accuracy, fluency, and clarity.

 - Use standardized phraseology in routine Visual Flight Rules (VFR) flight operations through role-play simulations.